Baviaans Canyon Trail Information

 The start and end point of the trail is the Baviaanskloof Interpretive Center at the Western entrance to the Baviaanskloof.
 Arrive the night before you start the trail to be ready the next morning for your briefing and to pack your slack packing boxes.
 Accommodation for the night before is provided.

 The first two days head into the foothills of the Kouga Mountains to the South and east of the Base Camp.
 This is the same landscape through which the Leopard Trail, our sister hike, traverses, and will have a familiar feel to those that have hiked the Leopard Trail.
+There are 2 places where the two trails overlap for 200m, and you may bump into Leopard Trail hikers.

 Day three is an exceptionally special day taking you into the spectacular Paradise Kloof, with long stretches of majestic slot canyons and deep forest filled ravines.
+Sections of this day will be in a shallow river, so bringing shoes you can get wet is recommended.

 Day four and five head back to base camp through the Baviaans Mountains on the north side of the Baviaanskloof, ensuring you end your hike filled to the brim with natural beauty.
 This landscape has flat plateau sections, leading to ridge hopping along high rugged mountain edges and repeatedly dropping into more steep ravines with slot canyons.